Introducing Dr. Karel Vander Lugt:

 Shawn Otto's book, The War On Science, is insightful and timely.
 Otto is an American writer who is passionate about the importance of basing public policy on the firm foundation of science.
 He is alarmed by the growing trend to disregard science both in the US and around the world.
 Since 2016 when the book was published the problem has only gotten worse - consider climate change, vaccines*, masks, lock downs, stem cell research, energy policy, GMO fears, etc. According to the book's cover three questions are addressed: Who's waging the war on science?
 Why does it matter?
 What can we do about it?

-*[Just yesterday in USA Today I read the following quote form Dr. Poland who is the Director of the Mayo Clinic's Vaccine Research Group: "What has surprised me most is the incomprehensible rejection of science even by otherwise intelligent people.
+*[Just yesterday in USA Today I read the following quote from Dr. Poland who is the Director of the Mayo Clinic's Vaccine Research Group: "What has surprised me most is the incomprehensible rejection of science even by otherwise intelligent people.
 I'm truly flabbergasted to be watching this on an grand scale."]

 The first chapter (40 of the 500 pages) gives a good preview of the entire book.
 Otto begins by arguing that democracy depends on a well-informed citizenry and that science plays a key role in good policymaking.
 But increasingly, and especially for the past two decades, science is being ignored by many citizens and many politicians - both in the US and worldwide.
 Science seeks to find objective truth, but today many persons are challenging the very concept of objective truth.
 He decries the lack of any discussion of the role of science by those running for political office.
 He argues that the intensity of the war on science has increased markedly since 2000 and the election of George W. Bush.
 He places part of the blame on journalists and the news media in general for not covering science or for not sufficiently separating objective truth from subjective opinion.

-This chapter deals with the relationship between science and polities.
+This chapter deals with the relationship between science and politics.
 He argues that science is inherently political in that all new knowledge either supports or challenges the current power structure.
 He elaborates the relationship by introducing the concepts of authoritarian and antiauthoritarian in addition to the left (progressive) and right (conservative) politics.
 Science is more antiauthoritarian than either anti-right or anti-left.

 Chapter three deals with the relationship between science and religion, especially as this was worked out in the founding documents and principles of our country.
 Contrary to some, he argues America was not founded as a Christian nation, but rather on the principles of science and as a natural outgrowth of the scientific revolution.
 Referring back to chapter 2, he argues America was explicitly founded on antiauthoritarian principles.
 Reason, the laws of nature, and self-evident truths were key factors in forming a secular form of government rather than a theocratic one.
 Jefferson is obviously his hero.